versionone/VersionOne.SDK.JavaScript/README.md

 ### Configure your own on-premise VersionOne instance to allow CORS requests

 The VersionOne application does not currently have an option to enable CORS support.
-CORS is not supported in our hosted environment; therefore, you will not be able to use this JavaScript library for AJAX requests unless the pages are hosted in your custom directory.
+As such, CORS is not supported in our hosted environment.
+You can still use this JavaScript library for server-side applications.
+For client-side AJAX requests, the web pages must be sent to support to be hosted in your custom directory.

 If you have your own on-premise installation, open the VersionOne `Web.config` file and add the three entires after the `<add name="VersionOne" ... />` entry: